 Probiotics have shown promise in reducing incidence of salmonella in pigs, say researchers from the UK, which could lead to safer pork products.

-"[The model] is an essential first step as an alternative to the use of animals in scientific research, and means we did not need to do the work in live pigs," said Collins.
+They hope the model will prove instrumental in shedding light on the mechanism. "[The model] is an essential first step as an alternative to the use of animals in scientific research, and means we did not need to do the work in live pigs," said Collins.

 The global retail market for probiotic dietary supplements for humans was valued by Euromonitor International at just over US$1bn in 2005, and was seen to have experienced 46.9 per cent growth between 2002 and 2005.
 Growth of 32.6 per cent is predicted through 2010.